szopka/PORTFOLIO/README.md

 # About

 I'm Marta and few months ago I started my first quest through the IT world.
-For many years I didn't dare .
-Recently i've started my first testing job which gave me
+Recently i've started my first testing job which gave me the opportunity to verify if I'm following the right path.
+Now that I am sure to be on a right way I want to develop myself even more.
+I'd like to elaborate on my SQL skills and gain even more expereinece as a tester.

 # Tools